-One of the most popular grass species in the UK is ryegrass.
-It's cheap, quick to establish, and provides a lush lawn that suppresses weeds.
-Yet we don't include it in our seed mixes.
+One of the most widely-used grass species in the UK is ryegrass.
+It's economical, quick to establish, and provides a lush lawn that suppresses weeds.
+However, despite its popularity, we've made a conscious decision not to include it in our upcoming grass seed mixes.
 Why is that?
-Because all the qualities that make perennial ryegrass wonderful for a lawn make it terrible for growing with wildflowers.
+Because the qualities that make perennial ryegrass fantastic for a lawn make it less ideal when it comes to promoting biodiversity and supporting wildflowers.

 Ryegrass is a dominant species.
-It germinates in just 3 to 5 days and produces turf in as little as 30 days.
-Considering most wildflower seeds take between 7 and 30 days to germinate, ryegrass will have already taken over the plot, covered the ground, and crowded out the wildflowers that are just beginning to sprout and establish roots.
-Even flowers that do manage to sprout are still at risk of being smothered by this grass as it grows.
-Ryegrass is both tall and known for rapid growth - reaching heights of up to 90cm.
-Not only does this create a lot of shade, which some flower varieties don't tolerate well, but it also grows significantly taller than most wildflowers, blocking the view of your beautiful flowers.
+It germinates in just 3 to 5 days and can produce a dense turf in as little as 30 days.
+Considering that most wildflower seeds take between 7 and 30 days to germinate, ryegrass will have already dominated the area, covering the ground and overcrowding the wildflowers that are just beginning to sprout and establish roots.
+Even flowers that do manage to emerge are at risk of being smothered by this rapid-growing grass.
+Ryegrass is both tall and known for quick growth, reaching heights of up to 90cm.
+This creates a lot of shade, which some flower varieties don't tolerate well.
+It also grows significantly taller than most wildflowers, obscuring the view of your beautiful blooms.

 - Creeping Red Fescue